Pablossoo/console_data_generator/Readme.md

-###Run project:
-* 1 you have to have installed php 7.4 and composer
+1 you must have php 7.4 and composer installed
-* 2 Run composer install
+2 Run the composer installation command
-* 3 from main folder, first you should execute command php bin/console generate:random-characters x where X type number from range 5-1000
+3 from the root folder, first run the command php bin / console generate: random-x characters where X enter a number in the range 5-1000
-* 4 now you can execute command php bin/console compare-sets

-results you can find in src/export folder as csv file
+4 now you can execute the command php bin / console Compare-sets the results can be found in the src / export folder as a csv file

-ROADMAP

-I'm going to:
-1 rewrite the current service architecture to the DDD.
+ROAD MAP

-2 complete unit tests
+1 complete unit tests.
+2 project completion
-3 dockerization of the project

 have fun :)